1Password vs Sticky Password: which one’s better?

 Third-party security audits are vital to evaluate a password manager’s security posture and identify vulnerabilities.
 In this respect, 1Password overpowers Sticky Password with its rigorous and regular audits.

-First off, 1Password is SOC 2 Type 2 certified.
-Besides that, it engages Bugcrowd for a public, ongoing bug bounty program.
-Moreover, it also regularly retains independent firms such as Cure53, ISE, and AppSec, among others, to assess and audit its products/services.
+1Password is SOC 2 Type 2 certified.
+Besides that, it works alongside Bugcrowd for a public, ongoing bug bounty program.
+Moreover, it also regularly retains independent firms such as Cure53, ISE, and AppSec, among others, to assess and audit its products and services.

-1Password clinched the win in the 1Password vs Sticky Password feature comparison.
-Compared to Sticky Password, 1Password’s features are more functional, flexible, and intuitive.
+1Password came out on top in the 1Password vs Sticky Password feature overview.
+Compared to Sticky Password, 1Password’s features are more functional, flexible, and beginner-friendly.
 Plus, it doesn’t impose as many limitations on them.

 On the other hand, Sticky Password’s features tend to be more restrictive and unnecessarily fiddly.
 Many of them are also only available to Premium users.